 The decision to perform mastectomy vs. lumpectomy is based on various factors including breast size, the amount of cancerous tissue, biologic aggressiveness of a breast cancer and other factors.

-- Simple (also called total) mastectomy In this surgery the entire breast is removed, but not the lymph nodes under the arm or the muscle tissue beneath the breast.
+A total mastectomy removes the entire breast, but not the lymph nodes under the arm or the muscle tissue beneath the breast.
 Sometimes both breasts are removed, especially when mastectomy is done to try to prevent cancer.
 If a hospital stay is needed, most women can go home the next day.